 Employee engagement has been defined as “a workplace approach designed to ensure that employees are committed to their organisation’s goals and values, motivated to contribute to organisational success, and are able at the same time to enhance their own sense of well-being.”
 (McLeod and Clarke’s Engage 2009).
 More simply, it’s about your employees’ attachment to the organisation and to their work – appealing to their hearts and minds; ensuring that they have the opportunity to connect emotionally, as well as intellectually, with the organisation’s purpose and values; and that they enjoy being at work and doing their work.
 As a result of the combination of all these factors, they are more inclined to offer discretionary effort, going above and beyond where it matters, because it matters to them.

-A CIPD factsheet suggests that there are three main dimensions of employee engagement, and it is important to consider all three:
+A CIPD factsheet suggests that there are three main dimensions, and it is important to consider all three:

 - Intellectual engagement – thinking about the job or the organisation and how to improve it